dlay-io/dlay-core/readme.md

 You can have how many jobs you want, all started workers are enabled to execute any job present in your jobs folder.

-One job is nothing else them a function exposed as node.js module which receives one task as argument.
+One job is nothing else than a function exposed as node.js module which receives one task as argument.

 Look to some [jobs example](https://github.com/adlayer/after/tree/master/jobs)